There’s nothing like an extremist hate group to bring out the best in Spokane residents.

 “The Inland Northwest LGBT Center respectfully acknowledges Westboro Baptist Church’s constitutional rights and wishes to thank them for raising awareness within the Inland Northwest, bringing us together and making us stronger,” said Carol Ehrhart, LGBT Center board president.

-The traveling counterdemonstration was organized largely through Facebook by Taylor Malone, 21, an Eastern Washington University student.
+The traveling counterdemonstration was organized largely through the Facebook skills of Taylor Malone, 21, an Eastern Washington University student.

 Doc Kinney, one of a dozen Combat Vet Riders from Spokane Valley, said he came to the counterdemonstration at Gonzaga to show his displeasure with Westboro’s tactics.